Driving the Growth of North Carolina's Tech Industry

 NCTA brings together executives around the business of technology for peer interaction, educational programming, information share, relationship building and networking.
 We host a lineup of executive-level programming from large events to small peer meetings across the state.
 Members help drive the content of our programming and can participate as an attendee, speaker, exhibitor and sponsor based on interest.

-NCTA helps members grow regionally and compete globally in a myriad of ways:
+NCTA helps members grow regionally and compete globally in a number of ways: